readthedocs/blog/fixed-footer-ad-all-themes.rst

 For a while, this wasn't a problem because we had not reached capacity with advertising.
 We did not have enough paid advertisers to support the amount of pageviews Read the Docs served.
-Fast forward a couple years, and our advertising model has proven to be successful.
+Fast forward a couple years,
+and our advertising model has :doc:`proven to be successful <ad-funding-read-the-docs-whats-next>`.
 In North America and Western Europe,
 **100% of pages that are eligible for paid advertising have a paid ad**.